 The WCA will observe all California State Holidays plus one personal holiday per fiscal year.
 Full-time employees accrue eight hours of holiday credit; part-time employees who are regularly scheduled to work 40 or more hours per pay period accrue hours equal to their time base, up to eight hours.
-If a holiday falls on a Saturday or Sunday, the holiday is observed the preceding Friday; if it falls on a Sunday, the holiday is observed the following Monday.
-If the holiday falls on a Friday as part of a modified schedule day off, full-time employees accrue eight hours of holiday credit; part-time employees accrue hours equal to their time base, up to eight hours.
-This holiday credit must be used by the end of the fiscal year.
+If a holiday falls on a Saturday, the holiday is observed the preceding Friday; if it falls on a Sunday, the holiday is observed the preceding Friday; if it falls on a Sunday, the holiday off, full-time employees accrue eight hours of holiday credit; part-time employees accrue hours equal to their time base, up to eight hours.
+This holiday credit is available from the date of the holiday through the end of the fiscal year.
+The State holiday schedule may change calendar year to calendar year.
+Subsequently, the WCA will follow the same schedule and the same manner as stipulated for State employees.